m-miller/pdf2json/README.md

 # pdf2json
-Python script to convert PDf resume format to JSON
+Python script to convert PDf text to JSON.